keltia/fetiche-rs/README.md

 - v1 was the original version with the `Sites` struct
 - In v2 `Sites`  was renamed into `Sources` to reflect evolution
 - In v3 the `type`  keyword was added to the `Site` definition
+- In v4 the `features` keyword was added to indicate what is supported between `fetch` and `stream`.

 The `formats.hcl` add metadata about all supported formats.